debjit-1004/HighDefRes/README.md

-# SRCNN - Image Super-Resolution
+# HighDefRes - Image Super-Resolution

 This repository contains an implementation of the Super-Resolution Convolutional Neural Network (SRCNN), a deep learning model designed to enhance the resolution of low-quality images.
 The goal is to recover high-quality images from their low-resolution counterparts, making it useful for various applications such as image upscaling, restoration, and enhancement.